TomiwaJoseph/EazyAPI/README.md

 ## Overview

-EazyBuy API is a simple Django REST Framework API that works with my Django EazyBuy E-commerce website to retrieve product informations like
+EazyBuy API is a simple Django REST Framework API that works with my Django EazyBuy E-commerce website.
+EazyAPI is a completely free JSON API for use in programming projects.
+Use of this API does not require an API Key, just generate the URL and use it in your own application to retrieve product informations like

 - Category
 - Graphics details